fjredondo/lexical-analysis-obo-foundry/README.md

 - *detailed_files*: Set of TSV files including a more detailed information about each ontology-metric pair.

 ## Perform analysis
 The descriptive analysis were performed by using the rstudio software.
-In order to reproduce them, open rstudio and load the corresponding file ([data_analysis.R](./scripts/data_analysis.R) for the descriptive analysis.
+In order to reproduce them, open rstudio and load the corresponding file [data_analysis.R](./scripts/data_analysis.R) for the descriptive analysis of each ontology, or the file [orthogonal_repository_analysis.R](./scripts/orthogonal_repository_analysis.R) for the entire repository analysis.
 Then, you can execute any of them line by line in an interactive way.
 Furthermore, these files include comments to clarify each section.